 Remember as a child scraping your knee on the playground, when all it took was a hug from mom and a band-aid to have you back up on your feet, good as new?
-When older adults experience a wound, however, achieving complete healing is often a much more complicated process, for a variety of reasons, including:
+A senior wound, however, achieving complete healing is often a much more complicated process, for a variety of reasons, including:

 - Less skin elasticity.
 The natural process of reduced elasticity in the skin as we grow older makes it harder for skin to heal – in fact, the U.S. National Library of Medicine estimates that senior wound healing can take up to four times as long in comparison to younger people.